Excel Ribbon Shortcuts

 ribbon command down

-If you have submenu open in the Ribbon, pressing the DOWN arrow key will move down to the next option or command.
+If you have submenu open in the Ribbon, pressing the (down arrow) key moves down to the next option or command.

 This Excel shortcut moves to the next group in the Ribbon.